 "I have realized the importance of maintaining patience with time while studying the art form called jazz.
 Jazz is a lifetime journey in which you are constantly out at sea searching for a new horizon abroad." -L’Tanya Mari’

-L’Tanya Mari’ has been a major force in the jazz scene of Virginia and the East Coast for the past decade.
-As a creative jazz singer, arranger, songwriter and educator, and as a performing artist for the Virginia Commission for the Arts since 2010, she is making an impact.
+L’Tanya Mari’ has been a major force in the jazz scene for more than 15 years.
+As a creative jazz singer, arranger, songwriter and educator, and as a performing artist for the Virginia Commission for the Arts since 2010, she has been making an impact.
 The release of her debut CD, A Teardrop Of Sun, received very favorable reviews as has her special Ella 100 Celebration concerts which find her celebrating Ella Fitzgerald’s legacy by performing gems from her career and telling stories about the masterful singer.

 L’Tanya Mari’ grew up in Philadelphia.
 She heard jazz from an early age and has never lost her enthusiasm for the music.
 “I remember hearing Flora Purim during her fusion days, singing Brazilian music that was very explorative.
 I originally enjoyed fusion the most, but when I was a teenager my father influenced me by buying me cassettes of Carmen McRae, Sarah Vaughan and Ella Fitzgerald.
 I soon also heard Nancy Wilson, Shirley Horn and Dee Dee Bridgewater and such instrumentalists as Wayne Shorter, John Coltrane, Branford Marsalis and Bill Evans including Evans’ recording with Claus Ogerman.
 By the time I was 17, I was out at record stores looking for other jazz albums.”